Sshrut/Sshrut/README.md

 Brief introduction about me:

-- I'm currently working as a Cloud Intern (AWS, Python) and seeking full-time roles as a Software Engineer, Cloud Engineer, and Backend Developer roles.
+- I'm currently working as a Cloud Intern (AWS, Python, Terraform) and seeking full-time roles as a Software Engineer, Cloud Engineer, and Backend Developer roles.

 - 🌱 I’m currently learning **best practices for Software Engineering/ Cloud Engineering**.